craftercms/docs/source/content-authors/content-authors-targeting.rst

 Audience Targeting
 ==================

-Targeting allows an author to see what the site would look like if it were being browsed by a user with a given set of attributes.
-It also allows an author to tag the content being authored to the configured attributes on the site.
+Targeting allows an author to see what the project would look like if it were being browsed by a user with a given set of attributes.
+It also allows an author to tag the content being authored to the configured attributes on the project.

 -------------
 Tagging Pages
 -------------

-When creating a page in a site created using the Website Editorial blueprint, content can be targeted to the page visitor's segment.
+When creating a page in a project created using the Website Editorial blueprint, content can be targeted to the page visitor's segment.
 This is done by tagging which segment the page is targeted for.

 To tag a page, in the Sidebar panel, click on the **Pages** folder.
-Navigate to the level and location within the site navigation tree where you want to tag the content, then right click and select **Edit**.
+Navigate to the level and location within the project navigation tree where you want to tag the content, then right click and select **Edit**.
 Depending on how tagging was named/setup, go to the section for tagging content and check the box next to the attribute the page is targeted for.

 In the example below, targeting is in the **Metadata** section, under **Segments**, where the available segments are Anonymous, Guy and Gal, and the page is currently tagged for the segment **Guy**.